dime-coin/electrum-docs/faq.rst

 the folder icon.

-Can Electrum create and sign raw transactions?
+Can Electrum-Dime create and sign raw transactions?
 ----------------------------------------------

-Electrum lets you create and sign raw transactions right from the user interface using a form.
+Electrum-Dime lets you create and sign raw transactions right from the user interface using a form.

-Electrum freezes when I try to send bitcoins.
+Electrum-Dime freezes when I try to send dimecoins.
 --------------------------------------------

-This might happen if you are trying to spend a large number of transaction outputs (for example, if you have collected hundreds of donations from a Bitcoin faucet).
-When you send Bitcoins, Electrum looks for unspent coins that are in your wallet in order to create a new transaction.
+This might happen if you are trying to spend a large number of transaction outputs (for example, if you have collected hundreds of donations from a dimecoin faucet).
+When you send dimecoins, Electrum-Dime looks for unspent coins that are in your wallet in order to create a new transaction.
 Unspent coins can have different values, much like physical coins and bills.

-If this happens, you should consolidate your transaction inputs by sending smaller amounts of bitcoins to one of your wallet addresses;
+If this happens, you should consolidate your transaction inputs by sending smaller amounts of dimecoins to one of your wallet addresses;
 this would be the equivalent of exchanging a stack of nickels for a dollar bill.